tungnhs2014/Linux-Programming-2025-DevLinux/05-Thread/README.md

 In this example:
 - The `thread_func()` prints a message and then calls `pthread_exit(NULL)` to terminate.
 - The `pthread_join()` function ensures that the main thread waits for the created thread to finish execution before exiting the program.

-Using `pthread_exit()` allows threads to return values and ensures proper cleanup of thread resources.

 ---